 Recovery and Outlook

-How can I speed healing after a rhinoplasty?
+How can I speed up healing after rhinoplasty?

-To help your nose heal properly in the first few weeks after surgery, you should:
+To help your nose heal properly in the first few weeks after rhinoplasty surgery, you should:

-- Apply cool compresses (not ice) to the cheeks or under the eyes (not directly on the nose).
+- Apply cool compresses (not ice) to your cheeks or under your eyes (not directly on your nose).

-- Be careful not to put too much pressure on the bridge of the nose when wearing eyeglasses or sunglasses.
+- Be careful not to put too much pressure on the bridge of your nose when wearing eyeglasses or sunglasses.

 - Keep your head elevated, especially when sleeping.